Making Contact

-Today’s episode of Making Contact is preempted by special programming for KPFA’s 2025 Spring Fund Drive.
+Today’s episodes of Making Contact and Pushing Limits are preempted by special programming for KPFA’s 2025 Spring Fund Drive.
 Brian Edwards-Tiekert speaks with photographer and author Josh Jackson, an advocate for public lands managed by the Bureau of Land Management (BLM).
-Through his Forgotten Lands Project, he employs storytelling and visual narratives to inspire engagement with California’s unknown … Continued
+Through his Forgotten Lands Project, he employs storytelling and visual narratives to inspire engagement … Continued

 Today’s episodes of Making Contact and Pushing Limits are preempted by special programming for KPFA’s 2025 Spring Fund Drive.
 Christopher Bache, a professor emeritus of philosophy and religious studies, speaks with C.S.
 Soong about his twenty-year psychedelic journey, which is described and interpreted in his book LSD and the Mind of the Universe: Diamonds from … Continued